wendyverdonk93/docs/content/tools/split-payments/processing-split-payments.md

     - /tools/split-payments/how-do-i-get-split-payments
 ---

-Split payments is a feature in our [API](/api/#split-payments).

-It is not incorporated in our [ecommerce integrations](/integrations/ecommerce-integrations) by default.
-You can add it as a custom feature.
+Split payments are not incorporated in our [ecommerce integrations](/integrations/ecommerce-integrations) by default.
+You can add this as a custom feature using our API.

-To process split payments, you need:
+For more information, see API - [Split payments](/api/#split-payments).

+You can select to split by a "fixed" amount, a "percentage", or a combination of both.
+The amount for "fixed" payments is in cents and matches the currency the transaction was paid in.
+This data is stored in `var3`.
+Any value you provide for `var3` is overwritten.

+Prerequisites:

 - Two active MultiSafepay accounts
 - Access to the code that creates the JSON request

-Add an `affiliate` object:
+To process split payments, add an `affiliate` object:

 ```shell
 "affiliate": {